Why Underwater Inspections Matter

 - Coating breakdown, blistering and rust staining on shell and internal structure

-- Pitting, general corrosion and areas of increased wastage
+- Pitting, general corrosion indications and areas of possible wastage

 - Stiffeners, webs, brackets and critical structural intersections